Emergency Dentist — North Andover, MA

 When Do I Need a Root Canal?

-Root canal therapy is a common treatment we use when patients are having a toothache caused by infection.
+Root canal therapy is a common treatment we use when patients are having a toothache caused by an infection.
 While this service has a bad reputation for pain, it can actually get you out of discomfort rather than put you in it.
 Infection and decay are usually caused by poor dental hygiene over time, and Dr. Beliveau can use root canal therapy to remove the infected tissue in your tooth without extracting it entirely.
 This effectively saves your tooth and prevents the infection from spreading.

 Are Dental Emergencies Covered by Insurance?